-Being American and a sports fan, I got it honest so-to- speak.
-Like the rest of us, I’m not much of a soccer guy except once every four years.
+Being American and a sports fan, I got it honest so-to-speak.
+Like the rest of us, I’m not much of a soccer guy except World Cup once every four years.

-However, 2014 was a pretty good year for me to cross events on my get ’em done while you can list.
+However, 2014 was a pretty good year for me to cross off events on my get ’em done while you can list.
 I got to go to Augusta National, Wimbledon and see the New York Rangers play a home Stanley Cup Final game for the first time.
-On the who-else-gives a-shit menu it now compliments multiple Super Bowls and Final Four’s, the World Series, the NBA Finals and three or four pre-playoff college football bowl games that were for all the marbles.

 Soccer to most Americans is like reading a rental car contract.
 Yet there’s something about watching a World Cup match that keeps me glued like the rest of mankind.
 I’ve heard stories for years about the English Premier League and the fanatics who follow it.
 National colors aside, it’s the game’s big time.
-Having done business with Lloyd’s of London for over 16 years, I’ve become a casual observer, if nothing else to keep up with the pub conversation of the blokes I go to visit every year in the marketplace.
+Having done business with Lloyd’s of London for over 16 years, I’ve become a casual observer, if nothing else to keep up with the pub conversation of the blokes I go to visit every year for my Medjet business.

-While as a whole, we know nothing about sport if it doesn’t happen in Yankee Stadium or Fenway Park or Madison Square Garden or Lambeau Field, you have to give the Brits credit as they are very well versed in all of our sports with the exception perhaps of the roster of the Columbus Blue Jackets.
+While as a whole, we know nothing about sport if it doesn’t happen in Yankee Stadium or Fenway Park or Madison Square Garden or Lambeau Field, you have to give the Brits credit as they are very well versed in all of our sports with perhaps the exception of the roster of the Columbus Blue Jackets.
 That’s okay, we’re not either.
-You’re pardoned English sports fan.
-However they will talk Ryder Cup all day; maybe one of these years we’ll shut them up.

 So I was invited by one of my Lloyd’s colleagues- Charlie Boyd- to come over and see a ‘real’ sport.
 Charlie is a longtime supporter and season subscriber of Chelsea FC, who this year is the best of the best.
 They were hosting Everton on Wednesday night.
 My schedule cooperated and the next thing you know I’m poring over the Premier League standings and statistics wondering how anyone in the 20 team league can catch Chelsea with a seven point lead and only 14 matches to play.
 I’m pretty certain I was the only one in Birmingham, Al. who had that concern.

 Before I left home Monday, I tried to de-brief all I could.
-I went to my soccer expert Rolodex, which numbers three, for advice and tips.
+I went to my soccer-expert Rolodex, which numbers three, for advice and tips.
 Brad Shore, former Wichitan, posts regularly on Facebook about the footie and knows his stuff.
 I asked him to put Chelsea-Everton in NFL terms and he said it’s New England and Buffalo.
-I will assume that was Buffalo pre-Rex Ryan, when they were still credible.
-My London soccer expert, William Waddell-Dudley, a certified Chelsea hater said they are more like the Dallas Cowboys.
+My London soccer expert, William Waddell-Dudley, a certified Chelsea hater said Chelsea are more like the Dallas Cowboys.
 Either way I think I got the idea of a quality team with both a huge fan base and maybe even a larger distaste circle.

-Stamford Bridge, a bandbox of a stadium by our standards, seats 43,000 and is located in Fulham, not very from from central London and just about smack in-between Harrod’s and the Wimbledon tennis grounds.
+Stamford Bridge, a bandbox of a stadium by our standards, seats 43,000 and is located in Fulham, not very from from central London, just about smack in-between Harrods and the Wimbledon tennis grounds.
 It dates back to 1877 as the men’s room furnishings testify.

 And fascinating to me, per my former career, is they raced greyhounds right in the middle of the stadium until 1968.